 The U.P.
 Film Union got its start in the spring of 2016 when Don Erickson had the idea of trying to organize an outdoor community movie event.
 Coincidentally, he mentioned the idea to an acquaintance, who happened to own the old drive-in property outside of Manistique and suggested using the screen there for the community movie event.
 The following spring Don met Eric Sherbinow at a community meeting and mentioned that he was working on a project at the old drive-in.
 Eric long had an interest in drive-in theaters and had sought to purchase one years earlier and the idea of being involved in a drive-in event was too much to resist, so he asked Don if he could help.
 That is when the Upper Peninsula Film Union unofficially came into being.
 When the Film Union sought to incorporate, they needed a third person for the board and respected businessman Kevin Knaffla was a natural choice.
 He had great interest in film and knowledge of the Film Union’s events.
 When asked to be a board member he immediately said yes.
 Kevin brought a wealth of business experience to the Film Union.

 The Highway 2 Community Drive-In Theater is one of the very few nonprofit drive-in theaters in the country (we are aware of only two others besides ourselves) and it operates like no other.
 The movie events (not special events like the concerts) are always free to the public thanks to generous U.P. corporate sponsors.
 During these special events, various nonprofit groups operate the concession stand, retaining the funds raised by sales in order to fund their cause.
-To date, over $15,000 have been raised for nonprofits throughout the Manistique area.
+To date, over $20,000 has been raised for nonprofits throughout the Upper Peninsula.

 The free movie events and the concession operation by other nonprofit organizations truly exemplifies the sense of community at the Highway 2 Community Drive-In Theater.